GeetRakala/SDRG/DOCUMENTATION.md

 # SDRG Technical Documentation

-This document provides a comprehensive deep-dive into the Numerical Strong Disorder Renormalisation Group (SDRG) codebase.
-It details the internal data structures, algorithmic flows, and mathematical rules used to simulate random quantum systems.
+This document details the internal data structures, algorithmic flows, and renormalization rules implemented in the Numerical SDRG codebase.

 ## 1. Codebase Architecture